 - Provide personnel to the EOC when activated and requested. - Operate within the scope of NIMS as directed by the IC. - Coordinate all communications, including public and internal information. - Coordinate the release of all information to the news media. - Provide campus notifications and updates to the MSU community and serve as the hub for public information releases. - Take steps to make contact and provide necessary information to key University supporters and other key University stakeholders.
-Activities should be under guidance of the Emergency Management Director and approved by the Executive Management Team.
+Activities should be under guidance of the Chief Executive Officer, or designee.